Jurek Becker: Career

-After completing his national service in the East German army in the 1950s, during which time he became firm friends with the actor Manfred Krug, Becker studied philosophy in East Berlin but was expelled for expressing non-conformist views.
-In the 1960s he wrote film scripts, one of which, Jakob der Lügner (Jacob the Liar), he turned into a novel when the film production was halted.
-It was made into a film by the East German film company DEFA in 1974, and in 1975 became the only East German film ever to be nominated for an Academy Award (in the foreign-language film category), though it did not win.
-A 1998 remake, starring Robin Williams in the title role, had limited success.
+After completing his national service in the East German army in the 1950s, during which time he became firm friends and shared an apartment with the actor Manfred Krug, Becker studied philosophy in East Berlin but was expelled from university for what were called ”non-conformist" views.
+In the 1960s he wrote film and television scripts, one of which, Jakob der Lügner (Jacob the Liar), he turned into a novel when the film production was halted after the director was blacklisted for a film deemed critical of Eastern German working conditions and planning methods.
+It was made into a film by the East German film company DEFA in 1974, and in 1977 became the only East German film ever to be nominated for an Academy Award (in the foreign-language film category), though it did not win.
+A 1999 remake, starring Robin Williams in the title role, had limited success.

-By the mid-1970s differences of opinion with the GDR authorities were becoming apparent, and Becker was one of the original twelve signatories of the petition against the expulsion of writer and singer Wolf Biermann in November 1976.
-In 1977 he moved from East to West Berlin, though somewhat unusually he retained his East German citizenship.
-He continued to publish novels and short stories, some on Jewish themes, others not.
+By the mid-1970s, Beckers differences of opinion with the GDR authorities becoming more and more apparent, he was one of the original twelve signatories of the petition against the expulsion of writer and singer Wolf Biermann to West Germany in November 1976.
+In 1977 he moved from East to West Berlin, though entirely unusually the East German authorities did not revoke his citizenship, allowing him to travel freely between the two German states, and he continued to publish novels and short stories both on Jewish and other themes.